ethanec/carla_ros_bridge/README.md

 # carla_ros_bridge
 Enables a bridge with a two-way communication between ROS and CARLA Simulator.

 OS: Ubuntu 18.04 / Windows 10
-version: 0.9.8
+CARLA version: 0.9.8

-## carla_ros_bridge for Windows
+## carla_ros_bridge on Windows/Ubuntu

 Be sure that you had also download Carla on Ubuntu, we'll need the `.egg` file while bridging